 Product advancements and new product launch support vendors in maintaining their dominance in the market, which is anticipated to boost the segment growth.
 For instance, in September 2016, Merck KGaA launched a new product Viresolve Pro Shield H for the removal of parvovirus from therapeutic protein feed streams.
 This product is used with Viresolve Pro devices and offers higher productivity and efficiency.

-The biologicals segment accounted for the largest revenue share in the overall market and is expected to grow at the highest CAGR over the forecast period.
+In 2018, the biologicals segment accounted for the largest revenue share and is expected to expand at the fastest CAGR over the forecast period.
 This can be attributed to the rising prevalence of chronic diseases such as deficiency of growth hormones, blood disorders, cancer, diabetes, and autoimmune disorders that boost the demand for biologics.

-According to the WHO, the prevalence of diabetes amongst patient aged more than 18 years has risen from 8.5% in 2014 as compared to 4.7% in 1980, globally.
-In addition, according to American Cancer Society, about 1.7 million new cancer cases were diagnosed in 2015.
+According to the World Health Organization (WHO), prevalence of diabetes among patient aged more than 18 years has risen from 8.5% in 2014 as compared to 4.7% in 1980, globally.
+In addition, according to the American Cancer Society, about 1,762,450 new cancer cases are estimated to be diagnosed in 2019.
 Thus, growing adoption of advanced viral removal products has been observed for the development and production of innovative therapeutics for the treatment of chronic diseases.

 Leading biotechnology and biopharmaceutical companies such as F. Hoffmann-La Roche Ltd.; Eli Lilly and Company; Merck KGaA; Amgen Inc.; Pfizer; and Novo Nordisk A/S are continuously taking efforts for the development of new drugs.
 For instance, in May 2016, Eli Lilly and Company launched the Taltz (ixekizumab) injection for the treatment of plaque psoriasis (moderate-to-severe) in the U.S. In addition, in October 2016, Merck KGaA received the U.S. FDA approval for its ZINPLAVA (bezlotoxumab) injection.